The Devil Within (manga): Characters

 A beautiful, hot-tempered girl traumatized by a glimpse of an adult video when she was younger, Rion is terrified of men.
 Much to the disappointment of all the boys her age, she only likes younger guys.
 After her adopted father arranged her to pick three boys as her fiancé, Rion slowly begins to open up to them.
-She falls in love with Tenshi Kogai, a young, so to seem, boy living in the same building she lives in.
+She falls in love with Tenshi Kogai, a young-seeming boy living in the same building she lives in.

 Soon, Rion learns that she made a contract with her adopted father, who was part of a clan of Devils that cannot bear children, injecting Devil DNA into her bloodstream.
-The devil part of her, goes to sleep within Rion until her sixteenth birthday draws near.
+The devil part of her, went to sleep within Rion until her sixteenth birthday draws near.
 Rion's other persona is more seductive and aggressive than the real Rion, along with her cat-slits eyes.

 After Tenshi lashed out at her, thinking that he was stuck in his child form because of her, Rion went to confront her father.
-In an agreement, Rion was to have sex with one of her fiancés, he will returned Tenshi back to his true self.
+Rion and her father agreed that if she had sex with one of her fiancés, he would return Tenshi to his true self.
 Scared, Rion told Tenshi what happened and then went off to ask Somi, one of her fiancés, to sleep with her.
-Before anything could happen, Tenshi broke it up, and ask Rion to come back to him.
+Before anything could happen, Tenshi broke it up, and asked Rion to come back to him.

 Soon, the memories from his past restored him back to his original self.
-Somi still intended to bed with Rion and the two boys got into a fight.
-After trying to figure out how to cure them of the Devil and Angels DNA, Rion concluded that the only way to achieve this, was to have sex with one of them.
+Somi still intended to sleep with Rion and the two boys got into a fight.
+After trying to figure out how to cure them of the Devil and Angels' DNA, Rion concluded that the only way to achieve this was to have sex with one of them.

-Not wanting Rion to waste her first time of one of fiancés, he dragged Rion to the room to sleep with her.
+Not wanting Rion to waste her first time on one of her fiancés, Tenshi dragged Rion to the room to sleep with her.
 Rion blacked out and her other persona took over.
-Tenshi managed to switched Rion back to her old self after telling the Devil Rion that he would still sleep with her because Rion is still Rion and frightening the real Rion, they figured out to stop the shifts in her and her fiancés was to have someone they love talk them back to themselves.
+Tenshi managed to switch Rion back to her old self after telling the Devil Rion that he would still sleep with her because Rion is still Rion and frightening the real Rion.
+They figured out how to stop the shifts in her and her fiancés- have someone they love talk them back to themselves.

-Hoping her fiancés would give up on her after learning this, Somi, Fuuya, and Koki was even more determined to win her over, much to her and Tenshi's dismay.
+Rion hoped her fiancés would give up on her after learning this, but Somi, Fuuya, and Koki were even more determined to win her over, much to her and Tenshi's dismay.